 The strength of the entrepreneurial cosmetics industry lies in the mix of both big and small companies.
 SMEs are key drivers of innovation and economic growth.
-There are more than 5800 SMEs in Europe and the number is growing.
+There are more than 5900 SMEs in Europe and the number is growing.
+Italy topped the chart with 814 SMEs followed by the UK with 652 SMEs and France in third place with 607 SMEs.

-The industry supports well over 2 million jobs across the European value chain, with 60% women and 40% men being employed in the cosmetics industry.
-Every 10 workers employed by the European cosmetics industry will support 2 jobs in the value chain.
-197,000 people are employed directly by the cosmetics and personal care industry in Europe with a further 1.63 million people employed indirectly.
+The industry supports just under 2 million jobs across the European value chain, with 62.9% women and 37.1% men being employed in the cosmetics industry.
+206,840 people are employed directly by the cosmetics and personal care industry in Europe including 30,000 scientists with a further 1.65 million people employed indirectly.
+There were 654,000 Life Sciences students in Europe in 2019.

 The industry places a strong emphasis on ensuring corporate social and environmental responsibility and supporting proactive voluntary and self-regulatory initiatives.
 See Cosmetics Europe website for more information on European industry action.